DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Bayesian_Examples.jl
 Examples of my project for Google Summer of Code

-In addition to this repository, I have collaborated in [HamiltonianABC](https://github.com/tpapp/HamiltonianABC.jl/) and its branches as part of the GSOC.
+In addition to this repository, I have collaborated in [HamiltonianABC](https://github.com/tpapp/HamiltonianABC.jl/) and its branches as part of the GSOC 2017.

 # GSOC 2017 project: Hamiltonian Monte Carlo and pseudo-Bayesian Indirect Likelihood